tannerdolby/eleventy-photo-gallery/README.md

 Update the `_includes/layouts/base.njk` layout to include the appropiate `src` and `alt` attributes for the new images added.

 Also, within `/gallery` lives all of the markdown template files for each separate image page within the gallery.
 Update each featured image ie `/gallery/image-one/index.md` with the image data you added to `base.njk`.

-Updating the --formats flag to be ` --formats=md,jpg,png` inside `package.json` will tell eleventy to recognize images of .jpg and .png extension types.

 ### How to add new images
 1. Navigate to the `base.njk` file